Pulmonary Tuberculosis Clinical Trials

 View:

-• Pulmonary TB (among individuals either without history of prior TB treatment or with history of TB treatment more than 5 years prior to study entry), identified within 7 days prior to study entry by at least one sputum specimen positive for Mtb by Xpert.
-Semiquantitative Mtb results of medium or high are required.
+• Pulmonary TB (among individuals either without history of prior TB treatment or with history of TB treatment completed more than 2 years prior to study entry), identified within 7 days prior to study entry by at least one sputum specimen positive for Mtb by Xpert.
+Semiquantitative Mtb results of medium or high from Xpert MTB/RIF Ultra are required.

 • Pulmonary TB with documented INH susceptibility (by Line Probe Assay (LPA) or Xpert MTB/XDR or other validated molecular test) and with documented RIF susceptibility (by LPA or Xpert MTB/RIF or Xpert MTB/RIF Ultra or other validated molecular test) within 7 days prior to study entry.